Stephen A. Ross

-Stephen A. Ross is the Franco Modigliani Professor of Financial Economics and Professor of Finance at the MIT (Massachusetts Institute of Technology) Sloan School of Management.
-Previously, he was the Sterling Professor of Economics and Finance at Yale University for 13 years and a Professor for Economics and Finance at the Wharton School of the University of Pennsylvania from 1975 to 1977.
+He was previously the Sterling Professor of Economics and Finance at Yale University for 13 years and a Professor for Economics and Finance at the Wharton School of the University of Pennsylvania from 1975 to 1977.
 Ross is a fellow of the Econometric Society and a member of the American Academy of Arts and Sciences, serving as an associate editor of several economics and finance journals.
 In 1988, he was president of the American Finance Association.
 Stephen A. Ross is the author of more than 100 peer-reviewed articles in economics and finance and co-author of the best-selling textbook Corporate Finance.
 Furthermore, he has further acted as advisor to the financial sector, major corporations, and government departments such as the U.S. Treasury, the Commerce Department, the Internal Revenue Service, and the Export-Import Bank of the United States.
 He holds a PhD in Economics from Harvard University.

 An outstanding scientist with the ability to make complex theories tangible for broad audiences

 Stephen A. Ross’ wide range of research interests include the economics of uncertainty, corporate finance, decision theory, and financial econometrics.
 He is known for his fundamental contribution to modern financial economics.
 His models have changed and advanced practice profoundly.
 They are widely applied and standard in academia and the financial industry.